Boost your understanding of California Penal Code Section 29800: Felon in Possession of a Firearm right here.

 Legal Defenses for Felon with a Firearm Charges

-You should only be convicted under PC 29800 if you knowingly came into possession of a firearm.
+You should only be convicted under PC 29800 if you knowingly possess a firearm.
 If someone else left a firearm in your possession, without your knowledge, you could be able to avoid a conviction.

 You Were Illegally Searched by Police Officers